 Cashman also is an enormously popular keynote speaker for hundreds of national and Northwest corporate events, medical conferences, business meetings, holiday parties – and gatherings as varied as birthday parties, memorial services, bar mitzvahs and weddings.
 He often serves as auctioneer and emcee for scores of fundraisers for medical research organizations, guilds, theatre groups, universities, high schools and grade schools, arts groups – and countless other charities.
 His style is characterized by energetic, humor-charged auctioneering – along with unique audience engagement, good humor and empathy.

-Lisa Foster’s voice over career has been around for a while.
 Her broadcasting and voice over experience began in little ol’ Sacramento, CA back in 1991.
 Lisa landed her first on-air job as the weekend traffic reporter on KFBK 1530 AM, Sacramento’s premier leading news station.

 Lisa moved her radio career to Seattle in 1992 where she was the traffic reporter that Seattle commuters relied upon on more than 14 different radio and TV stations.
 She started really learning the radio ropes on Pat Cashman’s Morning Show on KING 1090 that same year.